Mortgage Calculator (Free Monthly Repayment Calculator)

 How much can I borrow for a mortgage?

-Most lenders will lend up to 4-5 times your annual income, though this varies by country and lender.
+Most lenders will lend between 4 and 5 times your annual income, though this varies by country and lender.
 Your deposit size, credit score and existing debts also affect how much you can borrow.
+Speaking to a mortgage broker or financial advisor will give you a clearer picture of your borrowing capacity.

 What is the difference between principal and interest?